Asheq/public-notes/vim/operations.md

 - All TEXT OBJECTS are INCLUSIVE.
 An OPERATION using a TEXT OBJECT includes the last character or last line (towards the end of the buffer) that was part of the TEXT OBJECT.

 # Force change behavior of OPERATION
-You can force change the behavior of an OPERATION by entering `v` or `V` or `CTRL-V` just after the OPERATOR
+You can force change the behavior of an OPERATION by pressing `v`, `V`, or `CTRL-V` just after the OPERATOR
     - `v`
         - If using LINEWISE MOTION, make it CHARWISE (EXCLUSIVE)
         - If using CHARWISE MOTION, toggle INCLUSIVE/EXCLUSIVE